zuqini/Terre/README.md

 # Terre
 Terre is a visual simulation of star systems for mobile devices.
 It simulates realistic gravitational pull and dynamic lighting.

-Experiment by creating various star systems and observe their behaviours.
+Create various star systems and observe their behaviours!

 ## Instructions